raspberrypilearning/rpi-python-line-following/en/step_5.md

 ## Programming a line following algorithm

-**In this example the motor controller board is connected so that the left motor is on pins `7` and `8` and the righ motor is on pins `9` and `10`.
+**In this example the motor controller board is connected so that the left motor is on pins `7` and `8` and the right motor is on pins `9` and `10`.
 The left line sensor is on pin `17` and the right line sensor is on pin `17`**

 --- task ---
-Open up you prefered text editor or IDE on your Raspberry Pi, and begin by setting up your motor controller board and your sensors, using `gpiozero`
+Open up you preferred text editor or IDE on your Raspberry Pi, and begin by setting up your motor controller board and your sensors, using `gpiozero`

 ```python
 from gpiozero import Robot, LineSensor